-Of course with David Byron‘s pipes, Ken Hensley handling the keyboard madness and other things – ok, some of the vocals too – plus Mick Box doing the usual stellar things with his guitar, all should be good.
-Right??
+Of course with David Byron‘s pipes, Ken Hensley handling the keyboard madness and other things.
+Okay, he did some of the vocals too.
+Plus you got Mick Box doing the usual stellar things with his guitar.
+So, all should be good.
+Right?
 Well, not quite.

 Because shortly after Gypsy ends, you kind of go ‘Now What’?

-‘Tis a mixed bag you are getting.
+‘Tis a mixed bag for you.
 Not surprisingly the album was not too well received (or not at all well received) at first back in time.

 And in truth, you really have to dig deep into this bag of wonders with a lot of patience.
 And suffer through some endless careening around corners, just to get to the jewels of this production.